-Coast FIRE is the point where your existing savings will compound to your full FIRE number — without adding another dollar.
-Find out how close you are.
+Coast FIRE is the moment your savings will compound to your full FIRE number — with zero more contributions.
+Find your number below, then let Richify build the plan to get there.

 $1,350,000